Multi-photon entanglement and interferometry: Interference and quantum entanglement

 \subsubsection{Single-particle quantum interference}

-The single-particle interference looks almost identical to the classical one.
-We replace the fields (waves) by amplitudes, $A(\mathbf{x},t)$, which differ only by the fact that they are suitably normalized.
-Suppose that the amplitude to detect a photon at $\mathbf{x}$, is given by
+Single-particle interference looks almost identical to the classical one.
+We replace the fields (waves) by amplitudes, $A(\mathbf{x},t)$, which differ only by the fact that they must be suitably normalized, if one wants to compute the probabilities.
+Suppose that the (not normalized) amplitude to detect a photon at $\mathbf{x}$, is given by

 if it originates from point $\mathbf{b}_{1}$, and by